6 Nov 2024

 Zaid Essa chairs Engineering New Zealand Te Ao Rangahau’s Special Interest Group for Immigrant Engineers (SIGIE).
 Although he has many years’ experience managing infrastructure, transport and development projects he’s seen a huge turnaround in work available to engineers.

-Zaid says changes became readily apparent with the arrival of new Government Policy Statements, which “changed the market dynamics”
+Zaid says changes became readily apparent with the arrival of new Government Policy Statements, which “changed the market dynamics.”

 “Suddenly the building industry got a significant hit.
-Between March and September there was a pause, because there was money airmarked for infrastructure, but it was not being released… so we are still feeling that problem.”
+Between March and September there was a pause, because there was money earmarked for infrastructure, but it was not being released… so we are still feeling that problem.”
 He says high interest rates didn’t help the problem especially in the private sector.

 The situation contrasts 18 months ago, whereby Zaid said employers were actively recruiting Engineers and Construction experts after Cyclone Gabrielle.
 “The market was active, and the competition favoured job seekers.
 Employers were competing for quality and experienced professionals,” he says.
 “Now, there’s a vacuum of work.”